Average Cost of Car Insurance in Arizona

 Amount of Coverage

 How much car insurance do you need?
-The answer depends on a number of factors, including your state’s minimum car insurance requirements, your budget, and your lifestyle.
-As a rule of thumb, the more coverage you have, the more expensive your policy will likely be.
+The answer depends on a number of factors, including the state’s minimum car insurance requirements, your budget, and your lifestyle.
+As a rule of thumb, the more coverage you have, the more expensive your policy will probably be.

 How to Get Affordable Car Insurance

 The cost of coverage varies by insurer.
-To find affordable coverage, it’s a good idea to shop around and compare quotes from various online insurance companies.
+To find affordable coverage, it can be a good idea to shop around and compare quotes from various online insurance companies.

-But first, you’ll want to figure out how much car insurance you need.
-Keep in mind your state’s minimum car insurance requirements as well as additional coverage you may need.
+First, however, you’ll want to figure out how much car insurance you need.
+Keep in mind your state’s minimum car insurance requirements as well as any additional coverage you may need.

-Looking to lower your car insurance?
-There are several strategies to consider.
-You may want to explore different policy options; look for bundling opportunities, such as getting your home and auto insurance from the same company; ask about possible discounts: and consider whether a policy with a higher deductible makes sense for you.
+If you’re looking to lower your car insurance, there are several strategies to consider.
+You may want to explore different policy options; look for bundling opportunities if you can get your home and auto insurance from the same company; ask about possible discounts; and consider whether a policy with a higher deductible makes sense for you.

 The Takeaway

-Drivers in Arizona pay an average of $1,626 per year for car insurance, which is lower than the national average of $2,068 per year.
-But as in most states, the amount you pay in Arizona can depend on a wide range of factors, such as your age, gender, driving record, credit score, and even where you live.
-You can search online insurance companies and compare multiple car insurance rates.
+Drivers in Arizona pay an average of $2,429 per year for car insurance, which is higher than the national average of $2,012 per year.
+But as in most states, the amount you’ll pay in Arizona can depend on a wide range of factors, such as your age, gender, driving record, credit score, and even where you live.
+Shopping around and considering exactly what kind of coverage you need may help you find a policy that works for you.

 FAQ